 Use a cotton swab to fully coat your skin and let the olive oil soak in before gently rubbing off the salt with a wet washcloth.

 The high alcohol content and exfoliating scrubbing beads in antibacterial soap can help get rid of henna dye.
 Scrub your hands a few times a day with your favorite antibacterial soap, but be careful about drying out your skin.

 Apply a moisturizing cream to your body after using antibacterial soap to get rid of henna.

 5. Baking soda and lemon juice

-Lemon juice is a proven skin lightening agent.
+Lemon juice skin lightening agent.
 Baking soda and lemon juice can work together to lighten the henna dye and make it disappear faster.
 However, never apply baking soda and lemon juice to your face.